swiftlang/swift/docs/CppInteroperabilityManifesto.md

 don't affect the API.
 Explicit specializations of class templates can dramatically change the API of the type.

-### Class templates: importing instantiation behind typedef
+### Class templates: importing full specializations behind typedefs

 Typedefs having template instantiation as their underlying type could be imported as a non-generit struct with the given name.